What you will learn:

 The most common mistake is getting the watering wrong.

-Potted plants dry out faster than plants in the ground.
+Potted plants dry out faster than those grown in the ground.
+This is especially true for balcony gardens exposed to direct sunlight.

 How much to water